JamieHogg-depo/two_stage_saemodel_proportions/README.md

-# SEARCHING FOR STABILITY: INTRODUCING A TWO-STAGE METHOD OF SMALL AREA ESTIMATION FOR PROPORTIONS
-This is the github repository for the above paper.
-Due to privacy requirements, we are unable to share the code for the case study.
+# two_stage_saemodel_proportions

+This repository contains code for the analyses described in the manuscript "Searching for stability: Introducing a two-stage method of small area estimation for proportion" by James Hogg and others [[arXiv to come]].

+## Simulation experiment

+## Data

+## Results